pedronveloso/jPwdHash/README.md

 You can also use the shortened version of the url parameter, the above example would then look like this:

     $ jPwdHash -u netflix.com

+**Note**: jPwdHash is also provided as a *jar* file, if you prefer to use that one directly you would execute the above command like this: `java -jar jPwdHash.jar -u netflix.com`

 # Security

 Please consult the [official webpage](https://pedronveloso.github.io/jPwdHash/) for of **jPwdHash** for an explanation on **how it improves the security** of your passwords and other important details.

+# Get the application

+# Build it yourself

+If you'd like to build the application yourself instead of downloading the pre-compiled one here's how to do it:

+  1. Clone the repository
+  2. Go to the root of the project and execute `gradle build`
+  3. You can then get the compiled app from `/build/distributions/`

 # License